dltj/dltj-blog/content/2022-02-17-issue-85-article-fingerprints-nft-fraud-life-improvements.md

 This from the company that "sells tweets": <quot>"The U.S.-based Cent executed one of the first known million-dollar NFT sales when it sold the former Twitter CEO's tweet as an NFT last March."</quot>
 Cent seems to be recognized by Twitter with some kind of legitimacy to sell NFTs of tweets.
-At least to the extent that the CEO of Twitter {% include robustlink.html href="https://twitter.com/jack/status/1374071729467707394" versionurl="https://web.archive.org/web/20220129214521/https://twitter.com/jack/status/1374071729467707394" versiondate="2022-02-16" title="Tweet from Twitter CEO Jack Dorsey" anchor="acknowledged the sale of the tweet" %}.
+At least to the extent that the CEO of Twitter {{ robustlink(href="https://twitter.com/jack/status/1374071729467707394", versionurl="https://web.archive.org/web/20220129214521/https://twitter.com/jack/status/1374071729467707394", versiondate="2022-02-16", title="Tweet from Twitter CEO Jack Dorsey", anchor="acknowledged the sale of the tweet") }}.
 But with everything NFTs, what is it that you are really selling, and is there any way of preventing someone from selling the exact same thing?

 Late-breaking addition: on Tuesday, {% include robustlink.html href="https://www.bloomberg.com/news/articles/2022-02-16/who-won-the-melania-trump-nft-auction-trump-crypto-wallet-linked-to-185k-funds" versiondate="2022-02-16" title="Money That Won Melania Trump NFT Came From Melania Trump Wallet | Bloomberg News" anchor="Bloomberg News reported" %} that the winning bid for Melania Trump's NFT came from a cryptocurrency address traced back to the entity that put the item up for sale.
-That Bloomberg article is behind a paywall, but {% include robustlink.html href="https://www.vice.com/en/article/m7vpx8/analyzing-the-very-bizarre-sale-of-melania-trumps-dollar170000-nft" versionurl="" versiondate="2022-02-16" title="Analyzing the Very Bizarre Sale of Melania Trump’s $170,000 NFT | Motherboard from Vice" anchor="Motherboard has details as well" %}.
+That Bloomberg article is behind a paywall, but {{ robustlink(href="https://www.vice.com/en/article/m7vpx8/analyzing-the-very-bizarre-sale-of-melania-trumps-dollar170000-nft", versionurl="", versiondate="2022-02-16", title="Analyzing the Very Bizarre Sale of Melania Trump’s $170,000 NFT | Motherboard from Vice", anchor="Motherboard has details as well") }}.

 ## Improve Your Life